-We accept applications to determine returning resident status and applications to issue boarding foils for lost, stolen, misplaced or invalid green cards at window #3 in the IV Unit Monday through Friday from 1:30 p.m. to 3:00 p.m by appointment.
-Please contact us by phone at +48 22 504 2465 or by e-mail clicking the icon to schedule your afternoon appointment at the Immigrant Visa Unit.
+We accept applications to determine returning resident status and applications to issue boarding foils for lost, stolen, misplaced or invalid green cards at window #13 in the Visa Unit Monday through Friday from 1:30 p.m. to 3:00 p.m by appointment.
+Please contact us by phone at +48 22 504 2465 to schedule your afternoon appointment at the Immigrant Visa Unit.

 For IV cases where a spouse or fiance is a petitioner, there is important information available in this pamphlet (PDF - 52.4 kb).
 It is also available in the Russian language(PDF - 175.5 kb).
 Please read it before coming for your visa interview.